 The cheap clip-on Fitbit Zip lacks the sleep tracking and silent wake alarm found on the Fitbit One.
 Neither clip-on tracker features a heart-rate monitor, or the sports functions and notification alerts.

 The Alta is one step up from the Flex 2, but quite a jump in terms of price.
 For the extra money you gain Caller ID and Text Notifications, which many will find very useful.
 If your phone is a short distance from you but not in your pocket or in Silent mode then that little vibration alert that a call is incoming can be super handy.
+We do suspect that Fitbit will quietly discontinue the Alta in favour of the heart-rate monitoring Alta HR.

-If you do jog, run or exercise in any way as well as walking we think that it might be worth paying for the extra heart-rate-monitoring functionality you get with the Alta HR, Charge 2, Blaze and Surge.
+If you do jog, run or exercise in any way as well as walking we think that it might be worth paying for the extra heart-rate-monitoring functionality you get with the Alta HR, Charge 2, Blaze and Ionic.
 Monitoring heart rate can also be used if weight loss is one of your key goals.
 But if you're just interested in everyday exercise the Fitbit Flex 2 or Alta will suffice, and are excellent trackers.

-We also prefer the watch-buckle strap found on the Alta HR, Charge 2, Blaze and Surge.
+We also prefer the watch-buckle strap found on the Alta HR, Charge 2, Blaze and Ionic.
 It feels more secure, and again is worth the paying extra for.
 If you want a wide range of straps and other accessories the Flex 2 has the most options, including a bangle and pendant, but the Alta and Alta HR also boast a large array of accessories.

 Remember to factor in the cost of the straps and accessories to the price of the wristband trackers if you fancy something different to the included Classic bands.
 Having a choice of straps is appreciated, but it does make the pricing harder to compare.